top of page

 LIFT SHAFT FIRE SAFETY SURVEYS BY UKFSI

 Under the Regulatory Reform Fire Safety Order 2005.
 All organisations must ensure that fire protection components within their building are subject to a suitable system of maintenance and are in a good condition.
-Lift shafts are usually the one compartment within a building that connects all other compartments.
-They are also the one area that is NEVER included in a FIRE RISK ASSESSMENT.
+Lift shafts are usually the one compartment within a building that connects all other compartments, they are also the one area that is almost NEVER included in a buildings FIRE RISK ASSESSMENT.

 Lift Shaft Fire Stopping & Certification | UKFSI

-If you’ve already had a fire risk assessment completed on your property/business.
-It will probably say “lift shaft not assessed”
+If you’ve previously had a fire risk assessment completed on your property/business.
+It will likely say “lift shaft not assessed”, if so please get in touch to see how we may be able to help.

 Copy-of-fsroof4-1024x731.png